echeran/smile-of-murugan/webbook/chapter15.md

 >|       and bestow your grace, o Guha”.

-I suggest that this stanza is no "word-jugglery” but perfection itself as far as philosophic poetry goes—both in thought-content and in form: a whole philosophy is expressed in three lines of poetry which sounds like music.
+I suggest that this stanza is no "word-jugglery” but perfection itself—as far as philosophic poetry goes—both in thought-content and in form: a whole philosophy is expressed in three lines of poetry which sounds like music.
 This is Aruṇakiri's real greatness: he has reached extreme limits in his masterly use of the phonaesthetic